 - Increases your brand awareness

-- Receives approximately 90% more traffic than the PPC
+- Receives approximately 90% more traffic than paid search traffic

 - Increases website referrals

 From a searchers perspective, knowing the difference between PAID Search and Organic SEO is important because this will help you determine the relevancy of the search results.
 Paid Search shows up at the top, at the bottom and to the right of the search result page.
 Below you can see that there is a little icon to the left of the results that reads “Ad.”
 This icon is so subtle that many searchers may overlook it and view the ad as the same as all the rest of the results.

 The main benefit of utilizing paid search is an immediate increase in traffic to your site.
 However, just because you have tons of traffic to your site, does not mean that you’re going to have great conversion rates.
 A conversion is identified by the action you wish visitors to take on your site.
 This could be filling out your contact form, or buying a product.
 Before you utilize paid search, it’s important to make sure that your site is optimized to convert.

 Another advantage of paid searchis that you only pay for the clicks that people take to get to your site.
 If someone views your paid search result and doesn’t click on it, you won’t be charged.
 You can set a budget that fits your needs, and Google will work within those set parameters.

 Nowadays, there is technology that evaluates ad performance and bids for ads in real-time.
 As if traditional display advertising isn’t enough with its powerful targeting and metrics, now Real-time Ads( RTA) creates an additional element of real-time to the list of deliverables.
 RTA uses Real-time bidding ( RTB).
 After a marketer enters in the maximum bid, advertising space is auctioned off within milliseconds.
 Campaigns performance can be viewed in real-time to determine which ads are working and which may need to be adjusted for better performance.